Amanda in fall

 Driving through Rocky River Reservation

-Deciduous trees loose their leaves each year during the fall – but why?
+Deciduous trees lose their leaves each year during the fall – but why?

 Well, there’s a simple scientific answer: the cooler weather and less sunlight cause the leaves on trees to stop producing chlorophyll.
 Chlorophyll is what “feeds” the leaves and makes them green, so when it’s no longer being produced, the leaves begin to die and other colors start to show through.